osmbe/website/en/_posts/motm/2018-02-09-anisa-kuci.md

 As I mentioned I'm a FLOSS enthusiast, so contributing in such projects is something I enjoy, I have contributed to many projects but so far OSM is the one I enjoy the most, not only because mapping can be really fun, but also because of the horizontal structure that the project itself has and the way it works.

-OSM is the real example of collaboration, people do not only edit on their own, but also correct other people’s edits that need improvement.
+OSM is the real example of collaboration, people do not only edit on their own, but also correct other people's edits that need improvement.
 And the biggest motivation so far has been getting to know a small part of the community in person,  when I participated in SOTM 2017 last august (the annual gathering of OSM enthusiasts).
 It was my first introduction to so many people from the community and I was thrilled to find such a kind and welcoming community and environment, and also find out how many subprojects OSM includes.
 There are around 4 billion users and hopefully contributors as well around the globe, isn't that amazing, how huge this project is?!